karimarttila/karimarttila.github.io/_posts/2020-10-15-clojure-re-frame-exercise.md

 ...
 ```

 Since I'm a company man I'm using Metosin libraries, of course.
-I examined Metosin [Reitin + re-frame](https://github.com/metosin/reitit/tree/master/examples/frontend-re-frame) example and based my work on it.
+I examined Metosin [Reitit + re-frame](https://github.com/metosin/reitit/tree/master/examples/frontend-re-frame) example and based my work on it.
 The example provides a simple solution for frontend routing based on the [Reitit library](https://github.com/metosin/reitit)

 ### Using Re-Frame